 - 30% energy efficiency in 2020 compared to 2005 (long term energy-efficiency agreement).

 - The construction of extra green roofs on Campus Woudestein.

 - A balance between people, planet and profit.

-- in the long term: a climate-neutral campus with an attractive work environment, living and study environment.
+- In the long term: a (nearly) energy-neutral campus with an attractive working, living and studying environment.

-To further improve the sustainability of the operations, Erasmus University Rotterdam has set up a multidisciplinary sustainability team and an energy team for daily energy management.
-The goal is to further improve the co-operation, to realise an integral approach to sustainability and to secure the implementation of the sustainability targets the university has committed itself to.
-These teams work on the different focus points below:
+To further improve the sustainability of the operations, the EUR has set up a multidisciplinary sustainability team and an energy team for day-to-day energy management.
+The goal is to further improve the co-operation, to realise an integral approach to sustainability and to secure the implementation of the sustainability targets to which the university has committed itself.
+These teams work on the following focus points: